It's important to consider all factors when it comes to your investment

 The size of your property will also heavily influence the people that are interested in renting it.

 Some renters may even rent a property for the general look of the architecture that a suburb has or for its leafy-lined streets.
-If you are renovating your investment property and can tap into the aesthetic of the suburb, prospective renters may find your property very attractive.
+If you are renovating your investment property and may be able tap into the aesthetic of the suburb, prospective renters may find your property very attractive.

 To research this, you can walk around and examine the architecture in the suburb.
 Going to a few open inspections is a great way to also see what a well-done renovation should look like.

-Most importantly though, you renovate your investment property to make it more profitable.
+To recap, you renovate your investment property to make it more profitable.
+With a better quality property, comes the prospect for potentially better quality renters.